 Need to paint a large space quickly?
 The best paint sprayer will help do the job.
 Paint brushes are good, rollers are great, but if you're painting your whole house, a paint sprayer is hard to beat.

-Offering quick coverage and an even finish, not to mention less risk of aching wrists or stray paintbrush hairs in your otherwise flawless gloss, they can be indispensable to home DIYers and contractors alike.
+Offering quick coverage and an even finish of the best paint for furniture, not to mention less risk of aching wrists or stray paintbrush hairs in your otherwise flawless gloss, paint sprayers can be indispensable to home DIYers and contractors alike.
 So sit tight while we help you find the best paint sprayer for the job at hand, then see the best paint brushes – the perfect tool to complement a sprayer.

 What is the best paint sprayer?